Humboldt Sawmill Redwood

 Much lighter in weight than plastic composite and tropical hardwoods, redwood can be easily cut, sawed, and drilled with regular woodworking tools.
 Yet for all that lightness, redwood is one of nature’s strongest building materials with shear strength up to 5x greater than plastic decking products.
 That’s important — whether you’re looking to build a deck, pergola, play set, or other outdoor living structure, the enduring strength of redwood means added safety and security.

 Nature can be harsh — sun, wind, rain, and insects can wreak havoc on some outdoor structures.
 But redwood stands up to the elements.
 It is naturally resistant to insects and decay.
 It resists warping, splitting and stays comfortable to bare feet even on the hottest, sunniest days.
-With simple care and maintenance, your Humboldt Redwood structure will provide decades of excellent performance, and long-lasting value.
+With simple care and maintenance, your Humboldt Sawmill redwood structure will provide decades of excellent performance, and long-lasting value.

 There’s something about redwood.
 The warm, rich color and beauty create a breathtaking first impression.
 It’s a wow factor, yet it blends into the landscape creating a peaceful and relaxing natural outdoor living environment.
 And over time, it ages gracefully with lasting character that other building materials simply cannot duplicate.